Janowoj/cars/README.md

 # Form Values to update the state

 We are going to use the useSelector hook to get access to the state values of the formSlice (name and cost).

+In the CarForm component we are going to use the useDispatch hook to get access to the dispatch function.

+# Dispatching during the form submission

+Create onSubmit handler function in the CarForm component.

+Add a button to the CarForm component.

+Use dispatch function to dispatch the addCar action creator.

+Call action creator passing in the name and cost values as the action payload object.

+Display a list of cars in the CarList component.